• Skip to main content

 Step 1: Scan Books without Cutting

-Once you have selected and vetted your text for digitization, you can begin scanning it.
+Once you have selected and vetted your text for digitization, you can scan it.
 Your initial goal should be to perform the scanning process without destroying the original text.
-However, if this does not work, you may need to move on to Step 2.
+However, if this does not work, you may need to move to Step 2.
 Step-2 is semi-destructive and involves pre-cutting.

 Devices like the IRIScan Book 5 promise tear- and cut-free scanning color and black and white scans.
 This kit includes a scanning program, a mini USB cable, ORC software, and a 4-GB microSD card.
 You slide the bookmark-sized scanner over the page to produce digitized full-page scans in no more than 1.5 seconds.

 Another popular alternative to traditional flatbed scanners is the Icodis Pro.
-The Icodis is an easy to use overhead book scanner.
-You will find that Amazon has plenty of alternatives.
+The Icodis is an easy-to-use overhead book scanner.
 While book digitization products such as this are helpful, they are not always worthy investments.
 Overhead book scanners retail for anywhere from $200 to $2,000.
-Mega-pixel and picture quality vary greatly between models.
+Mega-pixel and picture quality vary significantly between models.

 If you’re really in a pinch, you might consider purchasing or making a scanning bin.
 While this technology is nothing more than a cardboard box, it enables users to convert their smartphones into overhead scanners.
-It goes so far as to control the background, lighting, and positioning of the images you are scanning.
+It goes so far as to control the background, lighting, and positioning of the scanning images.
 There are plenty of free scanning apps, including:

-• Mobile Doc Scanner: A free mobile scanning app that is available through the Google Play Store.
+- Mobile Doc Scanner: A free mobile scanning app available through the Google Play Store.

-• CamScanner: It’s a mobile app that offers easy scanning, sharing, and file management.
-It offers accurate OCR text extraction and allows you to convert files to PDF, Word, Excel, PPT, and image.
+- CamScanner: It’s a mobile app that offers easy scanning, sharing, and file management.
+It provides accurate OCR text extraction and allows you to convert files to PDF, Word, Excel, PPT, and image.

 Step 2: Scanning Books After Pre-Cutting